-Globalization has continued its seemingly inexorable march over the last decades.
-Movement of capital, labor, ideas, goods and services across borders has made the world smaller.
-International and multilateral organisations create the rules that define and guide interactions between peoples and nations.
-Parallelly, we are seeing another revolution - the digitizing of our economy at a breath-taking pace.
+Globalization has continued its inexorable march over the last decades.
+The movement of everything from capital, labor, ideas, goods, and services across borders has made the world a smaller place.
+International organizations create the rules that define and guide interactions between people and nations.
+In parallel, we are seeing another revolution - digitizing our economy at a breath-taking pace.

 But what happens when you combine the two?
 As digitized as countries may be, when their economies interact with each other, they still seem stuck in the 90s.
-The reason for this is that countries have their own unique digital systems in place which often don’t connect well with another country’s systems.
+This is because countries have their own unique digital systems in place that often don’t connect well with another country’s systems.
 This mismatch has always existed because of language, legal or physical barriers.
 But in the digital age, it shouldn’t exist.

-The European Commission has made great strides in its goal of achieving the Digital Single Market across all member States.
-EU initiatives like eIDAS, PSD2, AML4 and others pave the way towards a cross-border system of digital identities and communication.
+The European Commission has made great strides toward achieving the Digital Single Market across all member states.
+EU initiatives like eIDAS, PSD2, AML4, and others pave the way toward a cross-border system of digital identities and communication.

 Why do we need Global Trust?

 Some answers to this question are obvious.
 The trade of goods and services across national boundaries will undoubtedly be made smoother and faster if trust between the trading partners could be established through such schemes.
 With the mutual recognition and acceptance of national eID / trust schemes, friction in international trade can be minimized.